$309,437Average Value$185Average Price per Sq Ft11Homes For Sale

 Highly rated schools and nearby colleges

-Students in Henrietta can start at Monica B. Leary Elementary School, which receives an A grade from Niche, followed by Mary K. Vollmer Elementary School and Charles H. Roth Junior High School, both rated A-minus.
-Upperclassman at Rush-Henrietta Senior High School, also rated A-minus, can take tuition-free college courses through the University of Rochester, about 5 miles away.
+Students in Henrietta can start at Monica B. Leary Elementary School, which receives an A grade from Niche, followed by Mary K. Vollmer Elementary School, graded an A-minus, and Charles H. Roth Junior High School, graded a B-plus.
+Upperclassman at Rush-Henrietta Senior High School, rated A-minus, can take tuition-free college courses through the University of Rochester, about 5 miles away.
 Other colleges in the area include Rochester Institute of Technology, Bryant & Stratton College and Monroe Community College.

 Nature parks offer trails, wildflowers and seasonal activities